keenworker/Temp/README.md

 # 100 Days of Code - Learn Python

-Welcome to the 100 Days of Code series, where anyone can learn Python from start to finish!!!
-This 100 days of code series will help you learn python from starting to the end.
+Welcome to the 100 Days of Code series, This code series will help you learn python from starting to the end.
 [Click Here](https://tinyurl.com/100daysofcodecwh)

 ## What is Python?